5 Cheap Microphones Under $100 for the Frugal Engineer

 Simple and easy to use and sounds amazing.
 The only drawback I see is that it doesn’t have a pad switch nor a bass roll-off which could pose a problem in a home studio session.

-This recording microphone is a frequently mentioned microphone for cheap microphones.
+This recording microphone is frequently mentioned whenever beginning home studio enthusiasts are looking for cheap microphones.
 They’re supposed to sound great out of the box, and they’re a favorite choice on Amazon, with hundreds of 5-star reviews.

 Noted, these are cheap microphones.